 1. Activating a theme: If you have not already selected a theme, you can do this by going to the Appearance tab on the left-hand side panel and selecting the ‘add new’ button.
 I suggest going with a paid theme because it is far easier to use and you could get your blog up faster.
 I suggest using one of Envato’s themes.
 They have an option for everyone.

 If you do decide to go with a paid theme, it will normally come as a zip file.
-So, you are going to need to select the 'upload theme' button and upload the zip file that you have received on purchase.
+So, you are going to need to go to appearance> themes and select the ‘upload theme’ button and upload the zip file that you have received on purchase.
 You then go back to the theme page and activate your new theme.

 2. Permalinks: A permalink is a static hyperlink that corresponds to a certain page of your website.
 A permalink is important for Google search rankings.
 So, for example, in my post 9 Steps to Starting a Freelance Business- One That Brings in Cash, here is what my permalink looks like: